Average-tech-enthusiast/Calculator.py/README.md

 # Calculator.py
 Python Calculator,
  A fun little side project.
-Use it as a normal calculator (just press "enter" everytime you give an input)
+With features* a normal calculator

+ *most of the features